786-452-7352

 Revenge Bedtime Procrastination: Why Stay Up?

 The phrase “revenge bedtime procrastination” comes from a translation of a Chinese expression: “bàofùxìng áoyè.”
-Most often, it refers to the frustration that develops from an intense, high-stress workday.
-When someone returns home and only has a few hours to themselves, they may delay bedtime by several hours, resulting in sleep deprivation.
+It often refers to frustration from an intense, high-stress workday.
+When someone returns home and only has a few hours, they may delay bedtime by several hours, resulting in sleep deprivation.

 Some people use this time to indulge in leisure activities, like watching television, playing video games, or socializing with loved ones.
-For those with extremely high-pressure careers or time-sensitive responsibilities, however, these hours may be spent working into the night.
+However, For those with high-pressure careers or time-sensitive responsibilities, these hours may be spent working into the night.

 When Working Hard Goes Too Far

-American culture prizes hard work – a spectacle that The Atlantic’s Derek Thompson calls “workism.”
-In an article titled “Workism is Making Americans Miserable,” Thompson explains the deep connection that has been forged between self-worth and productivity.
+American culture values hard work, a concept that The Atlantic’s Derek Thompson calls “works.”
+In his article “Workism is Making Americans Miserable,” Thompson discusses the deep connection between self-worth and productivity many Americans experience.

 Sleep Deprivation as a Form of Self-Harm